 An ethical super fund is one that invests its members’ money in an ethical or socially responsible way.
 Ethical can mean different things to different people, depending on your personal values.
 But generally, ethical investing involves supporting companies and industries that are making a positive impact on our communities and on our environment, while actively excluding those that are making a negative impact.

 For example, Australian Ethical Super seeks investments in the areas of renewable energy, sustainable products and healthcare while avoiding investments in coal, oil, tobacco, logging and gambling.
+Some funds may also select investments based on a combination of environmental, social and governance (ESG) criteria.

 Why choose an ethical super fund?